ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/websub/Module.md

 Ballerina's WebSub subscriber service listener can be extended to introduce specific Webhooks.

-With specific subscriber services, multiple resources can be introduced to accept content delivery requests, instead of the single `onNotification` resource.
-These resources would correspond to the content delivery requests that will be delivered for a particular topic.
+Instead of the single `onNotification` resource, you can introduce multiple resources to accept content delivery requests using specific subscriber services.
+These resources will correspond to the content delivery requests that will be delivered for a particular topic.

-For example, assume by subscribing to a particular topic with an issue tracking system, you receive notifications either when an issue is opened or when an issue is closed.
-With a custom subscriber service listener which extends the generic WebSub subscriber service listener, two resources accepting content delivery requests (e.g., `onIssueOpened` and `onIssueClosed`) could be allowed instead of the `onNotification` resource.
+For example, assume a scenario in which you receive notifications either when an issue is opened or when an issue is closed by subscribing to a particular topic in an issue tracking system.
+With a custom subscriber service listener, which extends the generic WebSub subscriber service listener, you can allow two resources to accept content delivery requests (e.g., `onIssueOpened` and `onIssueClosed`) instead of the `onNotification` resource.

-These resources would accept two parameters,
+These resources will accept two parameters:
 1. The generic `websub:Notification` record as the first parameter
-2. A custom record, corresponding to the expected payload (JSON) of the notification (e.g, `IssueCreatedEvent`, `IssueClosedEvent`)
+2. A custom record corresponding to the expected (JSON) payload of the notification (e.g., `IssueCreatedEvent`, `IssueClosedEvent`)

-Such a specific service could be introduced by extending the generic subscriber service listener, specifying a mapping between the expected notifications and the resources that requests need to be dispatched to.
+You can introduce a specific service as such by extending the generic subscriber service listener, specifying a mapping between the expected notifications and the resources that requests need to be dispatched to.

-The mapping could be based on one of the following indicators of a notification request.
-Dispatching would then be based on the value for the indicator in the request and a pre-defined mapping:
+The mapping can be based on one of the following indicators of a notification request.
+(Requests will then be dispatched based on the value of the indicator in the request and a pre-defined mapping.)

 - A request header
-- The payload - the value for a particular key in the JSON payload
+- The payload: the value of a particular key in the JSON payload
-- A request header and the payload (combination of the above)
+- A request header and the payload (combination of the above two)

 #### Samples for Resource Mapping

 **Based on a request header**

-Dispatching would be based on the value of the request header specified as `topicHeader`.
+Dispatching will be based on the value of the request header specified as `topicHeader`.

 ```ballerina
 websub:ExtensionConfig extensionConfig = {